iaretechnician/barebones-masterserver-wiki/Spawner-Server.md

 var task = module.Spawn(properties);
 ```

-`Spawn` method automatically picks an appropriate spawner for you:
+Default implementation of `Spawn` method goes through these steps:

+1. Analyzes the given properties in the `GetSpawners` method to filter appropriate spawners
+2. Picks the least busy spawner (`SpawnerLink`)
+3. Calls `spawnerLink.OrderSpawn()`

+#### Implementing Specific Logic For Picking an appropriate Spawner Server

-1. It calls `GetSpawners(Dictionary<string, string> properties) method`.
+`Spawn ` method calls `GetSpawners(Dictionary<string, string> properties) method`.
 This method should analyse properties in the dictionary to filter spawner servers.

  For example, if you wanted to filter spawners by region, **you could override** the `GetSpawners(properties)` method to check the region property like this: